Skip the paperwork and travel the world for a year without applying for a single visa.

 The participating countries include: Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, and Switzerland.

-A Schengen tourist visa allows you to stay in the Schengen area for 90 days within a 180-day period, which essentially means you can stay for three months, then have to leave for three months, before returning to the area.
+A Schengen tourist visa allows you to stay in the Schengen area for 90 days within a 180-day period, which essentially means you can stay for three months, then have to leave for six months, before returning to the area.

 Ask A Nomad!